 The following graphic shows where ankle arthritis occurs:

 If nonsurgical options do not reduce your ankle pain, surgery may be appropriate.

 Two procedures frequently recommended for ankle pain are:

+- Ankle fusion.
 Ankle fusion is more common than ankle replacement because it typically lasts longer and does not require as many long-term activity restrictions.
 Fusion usually is recommended for younger patients with more active lifestyles.

+- Ankle replacement.
 Ankle replacement is recommended for patients older than 60 who do not participate in high-impact activities, such as running, and who are not overweight.
 Surgery may not be a good option if you have weakened ankle ligaments, misaligned ankle bones, or nerve damage from diabetes or other medical conditions.

 Recovering from ankle replacement surgery